-Chilean poet, educator, diplomat, and feminist.
-Throughout her life she combined writing with a career as an educator, cultural minister, and diplomat; her diplomatic assignments included posts in Madrid, Lisbon, Genoa, and Nice.
+Chilean poet and feminist, who combined writing with a career as an educator, cultural minister, and diplomat; her diplomatic assignments included posts in Madrid, Lisbon, Genoa, and Nice.

 A love affair was ended by the suicide of her lover and because of this tragedy, she never married, and a haunting, wistful strain of thwarted maternal tenderness informs her work.

-Mistral’s extraordinarily passionate verse, which is frequently colored by figures and words peculiarly her own, is marked by warmth of feeling and emotional power.
+Mistral’s extraordinarily passionate verse, which is frequently coloured by figures and words peculiarly her own, is marked by warmth of feeling and emotional power.

-She was awarded the Literature Nobel Prize, 1945.
+She was awarded the Nobel Prize for Literature in 1945.

-She died from pancreatic cancer on 10 January 1957, aged 67, Hempstead, New York.
+She died from pancreatic cancer on 10 January 1957, aged 67, in Hempstead, New York.

-Paul Quintana Villanueva in his article "The ancestors of Gabriela Mistal" quating the national archive:
+Previously this data was rated B with Isaac Starkman citing Paul Quintana Villanueva in his article "The ancestors of Gabriela Mistal" quoting the national archive .